How to Use Baseball Nut: A Complete Guide

 Tools

-The Tools tab in the bottom navigation is your hub for all of Baseball Nut's analysis features β Trending Players, Player Tracker, Player Comparison, and Trade Analyzer.
+The Tools tab in the bottom navigation is your hub for all of Baseball Nut's analysis features β Transactions, Trending Players, Player Tracker, Stat Comparison, and Trade Analyzer.
 Each one is described in detail below.

 Trending Players